 July 1 - You and your waste

-From 1 July, several important changes will occur to the way council collects, handles and processes waste and recyclable materials.
+Several important changes have occurred to the way council collects, handles and processes waste and recyclable materials.

-Some are linked to council’s waste services contracts, which will provide residents with access to new services designed to complement our region’s waste collection and recycling initiatives.
+Some are linked to council’s waste services contracts, which now provide residents with access to new services designed to complement our region’s waste collection and recycling initiatives.

-Others will be directly related to the introduction of the State Government’s new waste disposal levy, which is being rolled out in 39 council areas across the State.
+Others are directly related to the introduction of the State Government’s new waste disposal levy, which is being rolled out in 39 council areas across the state.
 The Queensland Government has placed the responsibility, the associated costs of implementing and the ongoing operation of its waste levy on landfill operators and local councils.
 It has also committed to ensuring the levy has no direct impact on households.

 The Queensland Government is providing payments to councils and residents with commercial waste collection services to cover the cost of household waste going to landfill.